paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 ## Update to Stateful Components

-Now, we will move on to giving our LiveComponents more responsibility for managing their own state, by making them Stateful.
+Now, we will move on to giving our LiveComponents more responsibility for managing their own state, by making them [Stateful Components][].
 Like before, let's start with the least complex LiveView/LiveComponent set for the page title.
 Here is the finished product:

 **`lib/phx_i18n_example_web/live/views/title_live_view.ex`**